oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 to invoke machine-assisted or automated threat hunting activities and return associated results.
-It assumes the availability to the OpenC2 Consumer of relevant data sources that can be accessed and defined huntbooks that can be invoked, and applies the OpenC2 introspection model to enable an OpenC2 Producer to determine the data sources and huntbooks available from a particular Consumer.
+It assumes the availability to the OpenC2 Consumer of relevant data sources that can be accessed and defined huntflows that can be invoked, and applies the OpenC2 introspection model to enable an OpenC2 Producer to determine the data sources and huntflows available from a particular Consumer.

 > Research links for threat hunting background:
 >